Degrees of the finite model property: the antidichotomy theorem: Introduction

 When $\kappa\leq\aleph_0$ we work with extensions of the superintuitionistic logic $\sf KG$, which was introduced by Kuznetsov and Ger\v{c}iu \cite{GeKuz70,KuzGer70a} and bears their name.
 The logic $\sf KG$ is the logic of sums of one-generated Heyting algebras, the combinatorics of which allows to construct extensions of $\sf KG$ that lack the fmp \cite{KuzGer70a,Kr93b,BBdeJ08}.
 First, we use Fine’s completeness theorem to prove that $\mathsf{KG}$ is a join-splitting logic over $\mathsf{IPC}$ (for a similar result see \cite{Kr93b}).
 Then we develop a method, utilizing a technique of \cite{BBdeJ08}, that produces an extension $\mathsf{L}$ of $\mathsf{KG}$ whose degree of fmp is $\kappa$ for every nonzero cardinal $\kappa \leq \aleph_0$.

 To show that there exist superintuitionistic logics whose degree of fmp is $2^{\aleph_0}$ we work with superintuitionistic logics of finite width.
-Transitive modal logics of finite width were introduced by Fine \cite{Fin74b} who showed that each transitive modal logic of finite width has the fmp.
+Transitive modal logics of finite width were introduced by Fine \cite{Fin74b} who showed that each transitive modal logic of finite width is Kripke complete.
 The concept was adapted to superintuitionistic logics by Sobolev \cite{So77}.
 For every positive integer $n$, let $\mathsf{BW}_n$ be the least superintuitionistic logic of width $n$.
+These logics are known to have the fmp (see \cite{Fine85}).
 We prove that if $n>2$, then the degree of fmp of $\mathsf{BW}_n$ is $2^{\aleph_0}$.
 This is done by a careful analysis of the combinatorics of posets of bounded width.

 Under CH our results show that for every nonzero cardinal $\kappa\leq 2^{\aleph_0}$ there exists a superintuitionistic logic $\sf L$ whose degree of fmp is $\kappa$, thus yielding the Antidichotomy Theorem for degrees of fmp of superintuitionistic logics.
 Nonetheless, determining the degree of fmp of a given superintuitionistic logic remains an interesting open problem.